sbasile-ch/auto_ssh/README.md

 # Auto SSH

 This [expect](https://en.wikipedia.org/wiki/Expect) script allows to auto __ssh__ into a server providing just an alias for that connection.
 It automatically fills the password for that connection, asking instead the 'master password' of where all the _passwords_ are stored.
 They are stored in an encrypted file, so that, obtaining any of them, requires to decrypt it via a __master password__.
-Remembering a single _password_ without bothering to remember every single connection's _password_ is the one aim of this auto-ssh.
+Remembering a single _password_ without bothering to remember every single connection's _password_ is  one aim of this auto-ssh.
 For not critical connections, future versions of this script could accept alternative ways to provide the _master password_ having then a full automatic login.

 ## requisites

 * [expect](https://en.wikipedia.org/wiki/Expect)
 * unix `shell` ( `bash/csh/zsh/` ...)
 * `openssl`   (Being ssh built on top of openssl there should be no issue for this)

 ## limitations

-* It requires openssl which could be not available for SSH version not built on top of it.
+* It requires `openssl` which could be not available for _SSH_ version not built on top of it.

 * There is no way, currently, to provide the master password if not just typing it.
-Ongoing development intends to relax this constraint, storing the master password somwhere (`ENV-var`, `file`, ...) and requiring no sort of interactive input at all.
-This could be usefull, for not critical connections, espcecially once also the feature to have more than 1 passwords-file (and so different master passwords for each) will be implemented.
+Ongoing development intends to relax this constraint, storing the _master password_ somwhere (`ENV-var`, `file`, ...) and requiring no sort of interactive input at all.
+This could be usefull, for not critical connections, especially once also the feature to have more than 1 _passwords-file_ (and so different _master passwords_ for each) will be implemented.

-* Currently there is in fact only 1 passwords-file (with its own master password)
+* Currently there is in fact only 1 _passwords-file_ (with its own _master password_)

-* being an [expect](https://en.wikipedia.org/wiki/Expect) script, the script's flags (ex __-d__ and __-c__ or __-h__) are parsed still by expect itself and not forwarded to be parsed separatedly.
-They then need to be preceeded by the usual end of option sequence: "--"
+* being an [expect](https://en.wikipedia.org/wiki/Expect) script, the script's flags (ex __-d__ and __-c__ or __-h__) are parsed still by _expect_ itself and not forwarded to be parsed separately.
+They then need to be preceeded by the usual end-of-options sequence: "--"

 ## installation

 1. git clone somewhere (ex from your home directory, so that it will create the sub directory _auto_ssh_ within everything included)

 2. make sure it is accessible: